Topics

 2. What should we do?

-3. Underweight and overweight can coexist.
-My thoughts
+3. Being underweight and being overweight can coexist: My thoughts

 Most of the parts of this article are citations from a book, but at the end of this article, I will explain how it is related to my experience.